soltaniehha/Intro-to-Data-Analytics-in-R/01-Visualization-I/README.md

 # Installing RStudio Server on GCP

-`create-an-instance.txt` script creates an n2-highmem-2 instance named **rstudio** that has 2 vCPUs and 16BG of memory and will stop itself once the user is logged out, to bring in cost-saving benefits.
+`create-an-instance.txt` script creates an **n2-highmem-2** instance named **rstudio** that has 2 vCPUs and 16GB of memory and will stop itself once the user is logged out, to bring in cost-saving benefits.
+At the time of writing this the monthly cost of this instance is about $75/month if works non-stop.
+With the auto-stop feature we will bring this cost significantly lower.

 ## Instructions on Creating the Instance & RStudio Server Installation